LoneWolfHT/ld-results-history/README.md

 Examples:
 ![Screenshot](screenshot.png)

+Verbose output:
-Verbose output (no gaps between the lines when in your LD profile):
+(The gaps disappear when in your LD profile):
 ```
 Note that the rating percentage is only a rough guess.
 ┌───────────┬───────────────────────┬─────────────────┬─────────────────┬─────────────────┬─────────────────┬─────────────────┬─────────────────┬─────────────────┬─────────────────┐